jakub-g/MonokaiAndroidStudio/README.md

 # MonokaiAndroid
-Monokai Theme for Android Studio 1.5+
+Monokai Theme for Android Studio 1.5+.
+Compatible with Android Studio 3.0.

 Fork of https://github.com/benmarten/MonokaiAndroidStudio with the following changes: